LinaMaudlej/eva/Proposal.md

 ## Overview

-Elderlies safe chronic health conditions,
+The acceleration of aging is remarkable in many countries, such as Japan.
+According to Euronews, more than a quarter of the population is 65 or older.
+We want people who are living older to live a better quality of life using innovative technology that helps them in their daily life.
+We believe that a digital care system that has been the centerpiece of many countries is not enough.
+We are aware the loneliness and social isolation are growing additional concerns for older people especially those who have been left inside a nursing home.

-In this project we build a robot that helps elderlies to communicate with their families via video call *Skype* .
+In this project we build a robot that helps the elderly to communicate with their beloved ones via video call *we use Skype*.
 The caller can dial to the person, the robot gets the video call then smartly navigate inside the nursing home to the target.
-Additionally, the caller can remotly control the robot.

 ## Diagrams